does wegovy cause blood clots

 Frequently Asked Questions

-Does taking Wegovy cause an increased risk of developing blood clots?
+Why might people taking Wegovy be at risk of blood clots?

 Editorial Policy